kolyaattila/information-center/README.md

 From the client side, everything works exactly the same as with traditional session-based authorization.
 You can retrieve `Principal` object from request, check user's roles and other stuff with expression-based access control and `@PreAuthorize` annotation.

-Each client in InformationCenter (account-service, course-service, email-service, video-service and browser) has a scope: `server` for backend services, and `ui` - for the browser.
+Each client in InformationCenter (account-service, course-service, email-service and browser) has a scope: `server` for backend services, and `ui` - for the browser.
 So we can also protect controllers from external access, for example:

 ``` java
 @PreAuthorize("#oauth2.hasScope('server')")